rajesharora27/dap/EXPORT_IMPORT_FEATURE_SUMMARY.md

 ### Running Tests
 1. Open browser to `http://localhost:5173`
-2. Navigate to GUI Test Studio
+2. Navigate to the main application
-3. Click "Run Enhanced Comprehensive Test Suite"
+3. Use the export/import functionality in the Data Manager
-4. Watch the 8-step process including export/import
+4. Test the workflow including export/import

 ### Manual Export/Import
 1. Use "Test Product Export" button to export data